r-hub/blog/content/post/2021-01-05-oauth2/index.md

 **In an R package if possible whilst respecting the API rules it is nice to have a built-in OAuth app for quick experiments by the users; and the way for users to specify their own app's information (Bring Your Own App).**

-In gargle docs there is a nice [discussion of the security risk of a built-in OAuth app](https://gargle.r-lib.org/articles/get-api-credentials.html#oauth-client-id-and-secret)
+In gargle docs there is a nice [discussion of the security risk of a built-in OAuth app](https://gargle.r-lib.org/articles/get-api-credentials.html#oauth-client-id-and-secret), by Jenny Bryan:

 > \"Package maintainers might want to build this app in as a fallback, possibly taking some measures to obfuscate the client ID and secret and limit its use to your package.
 >